cedaracademysociety/vancom-ubc-dssg/README.md

 <a id="6">[6]</a> STREETS: A Novel Camera Network Dataset for Traffic Flow, Advances in Neural Information Processing Systems 32 (NeurIPS 2019)

 <a id="7">[7]</a> Leveraging Mobility Flows from Location Technology Platforms to Test Crime Pattern Theory in Large Cities, Cristina Kadar, Stefan Feuerriegel, Anastasios Noulas, Cecilia Mascolo, arXiv:2004.08263 [cs.CY]

+<a id="8">[8]</a> UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking, Longyin Wen, Dawei Du, Zhaowei Cai, Zhen Lei, Ming-Ching Chang, Honggang Qi, Jongwoo Lim, Ming-Hsuan Yang, Siwei Lyu, 2020, arXiv:1511.04136 [cs.CV]

+<a id="9">[9]</a> Urban flows prediction from spatial-temporal data using machine learning: A survey, 	arXiv:1908.10218 [cs.LG]